Duxbury Beach Triathlon Details

 Duxbury Beach, Gurnet Road, Duxbury, MA 02332

-All swimmers must report to the swim start by 8:15am for last minute information and check in through swim corrals.
-If you need to warm up, be in early and please be out of the water at 8:15am.
-The race will start at 8:30am sharp and if you miss your check in, you will be placed in the following wave, no exceptions.
+The transition area will close at 9:30am.
+All swimmers must report to the swim start by 9:30am for last minute information and check in through swim corrals.
+If you need to warm up, be in early and please be out of the water at 9:30am.
+The race will start at 10:00am sharp and if you miss your check in, you will be placed in the following wave, no exceptions.

 The Special Olympics of Massachusetts (SOMA) and Duxbury Beach Triathlon are partnering to promote the SOMA program, LETR.
 The Law Enforcement Torch Run program is organized by SOMA and encourages police and law enforcement to fundraise for Special Olympics while staying fit and having fun.

 The Duxbury Beach Triathlon also gives back generously to the local sports teams who have volunteered their time and efforts to make the triathlon go.
 Any groups of 6 or more looking to volunteer are always welcome.
 Please contact race director Brian Noyes.

 Age Group Divisions for Male/Female (13-14, 15-16, 17-19, 20-24, 25-29, etc.; Clydesdale (M)/Athena (F) divisions 39 and under, 40 and over; Inlet M & F; any civil service individual; teams (2-person male, 2-person female, 2-person mixed, 3-person male, 3-person female, 3-person mixed).

 Team Psycho and Duxbury Beach Triathlon will once again sponsor prize money for both the top 3 male and female winners: $300, $200, $100 will be awarded respectively.
 Top 3 in each age group receive awards.